jz20/jz20.github.io/src/assets/content/unity/start.md

 &emsp;&emsp;The tutorial on the programming part in Unity was based on Visual Studio, which I unfortunately couldn't get on Linux, so I used VS Code instead.

 &emsp;&emsp;The default structure of a script contains a `Start()` funtion, which is run at the beginning of the game, and an `Update()` function, which is run every frame.
 I tried logging some messages in the debug console.
+Inside these functions, I'm also able to make changes to the objects, such as position, rotation, and scale.
+The script and the Unity Editor are well integrated, in that the editor has access to variables in the script.